Our mission is personal and global

 For more information visit:

-Judson hosts nationally significant figures in the fields of art, design, architecture, photography, and film through the Draewall Gallery, Exhibition and Lecture Series, and the Imago Film Festival, which draws short film entries not only from the United States, but from around the world.
-You also hear from a diverse range of prominent people through our Chapel program
+Judson hosts nationally significant figures in the fields of art, design, and photography through the Art & Design Lecture and Exhibition Series.
+You also hear from a diverse range of prominent people through our Chapel program.

 Judson is home to the annual World Leaders Forum, which has brought such significant figures as George W. Bush, Mikhail S. Gorbachev, Tony Blair, Condoleezza Rice, and Queen Noor of Jordan to Judson’s campus.
 Not only does this program offer students and area professionals the opportunity to be inspired by World Leaders, it serves as a catalyst for scholarships and the development of entrepreneurial studies.